Science

 Year 10

-Based on their progress at the end of Year 10, students will be routed onto the Separate Sciences course or remain on the Combined Science course.
-All students will continue to study Biology, Chemistry and Physics however those on the Separate Sciences course will cover one third more content and receive three GCSE certificates instead of the two GCSE certificates on the Combined Science course.
+Based on their progress at the end of Year 10, students will be routed towards the Separate Sciences course or remain on the Combined Science course.
+All students will continue to study Biology, Chemistry and Physics however those entered for the Separate Sciences course will cover one third more content and receive three GCSE certificates instead of the two GCSE certificates on the Combined Science course.

-Wider reading is always useful either from the websites offered, the text book or as directed by their classroom teacher.
+Students are encouraged to carry out wider reading either from the recommended websites, the textbook or as directed by their classroom teacher.

 Examination Board: